system-zero/system-zero/data/docs/la.md

     in this case 'k' holds the key of the map, and 'v' its associated value.
     Note, since a Map is an unordered list, there is no guarrantee of the order.

+# Strings

+  String literal are delimeted by double quotes ('"') or back quotes ('`').

+  Both are multi-line strings but the difference is that double qouted strings are subject for backslash substitution.

+  In that case the characters are interpeted like:

+    \a  bell character
+    \b  backspace character
+    \t  tab character
+    \n  new line character
+    \r  carriage return
+    \e  escape character
+    \f  linefeed character
+    \v  vertical tab
+    \\  backslash itself
+    \"  to appear a double quote in double quoted strings
+    \`  to appear a back quote in back quoted strings

+  Loop over strings.
+    Two special forms of the `for` loop, can be used as an iterator that can loop over strings:

+    First form is iteration over the bytes:

+      for |c| in str { block }

+      in this case 'c' holds the integer value of the underlying byte.

+    Second form is iteration over the characters:

+      for |c, b, w| in str { block }

+      in this case 'c' holds the integer value of the underlying byte, while 'b' holds the string representation and 'w' holds the cell width of the character.

+  Print functions syntax:

+    print[ln] ([file pointer object], "string ${expression} ...")

+    file pointer can be either `stdout` or `stderr`, or any file pointer object that has been created with the fopen() function:

+      var fp = fopen (filename, mode)  # same semantics with C

+    Without a file pointer argument, default is to redirect to the standard output.

+    interpolation expression syntax:

+      ${[%directive,] symbol or expression}

+      A directive can be optional and can be any of the followings:
+        - %d as a decimal
+        - %s as a string
+        - %p as a pointer address
+        - %o as an octal (0 (zero) is prefixed in the output)
+        - %x as a hexadecimal (0x is prefixed in the output)
+        - %f as a double

+    Without a given directive, then it is determinated by the underlying type of the value.

+    The `println()` function is like `print`, but also emits a new line character.

 # Qualifiers
   The language supports a mechanism to pass additional information to functions, called `qualifiers`, which has been copied by the SLang Programming Language,